Maria Szymanowska: Compositions

 Szymanowska composed around 100 piano pieces.
 Like many women composers of her time, she wrote music predominantly for instrumentation she had access to, including many solo piano pieces and miniatures, songs, and some chamber works.
 Her work is typically labeled, stylistically, as part of the pre-romantic period stile brillant and of Polish Sentimentalism.
 Szymanowska scholar Sławomir Dobrzański describes her playing and its historical significance as follows:

-Her Etudes and Preludes show innovative keyboard writing; the Nocturne in B flat is her most mature piano composition; Szymanowska's Mazurkas represent one of the first attempts at stylization of the dance; Fantasy and Caprice contain an impressive vocabulary of pianistic technique; her polonaises follow the tradition of polonaise-writing created by Michal Kleofas Ogiński.
+Her Etudes and Preludes show innovative keyboard writing; the Nocturne in B flat is her most mature piano composition; Szymanowska's Mazurkas represent one of the first attempts at stylization of the dance; Fantasy and Caprice contain an impressive vocabulary of pianistic technique; her polonaises follow the tradition of polonaise-writing created by Michał Kleofas Ogiński.
 Szymanowska's musical style is parallel to the compositional starting point of Frédéric Chopin; many of her compositions had an obvious impact on Chopin's mature musical language.

 While scholars have debated the reach of her influence on her compatriot Chopin, her career as a pianist and composer strikingly foreshadows his own, as well as the broader trend in 19th-century Europe of the virtuoso pianist/composer, whose abilities as a performer expanded her technical possibilities as a composer.

 Reputation

-Because of her stature as a performance artist and because of her salon, Szymanowska developed a strong web of connections with some of the most notable composers, performing musicians, and poets of her day, including: Ludwig van Beethoven, Luigi Cherubini, Frederic Chopin, Gioacchino Rossini, Johann Hummel, John Field; Pierre Baillot, Giuditta Pasta; Johann Wolfgang von Goethe and Adam Mickiewicz.
+Because of her stature as a performance artist and because of her salon, Szymanowska developed a strong web of connections with some of the most notable composers, performing musicians, and poets of her day, including Ludwig van Beethoven, Luigi Cherubini, Frederic Chopin, Gioacchino Rossini, Johann Hummel, John Field; Pierre Baillot, Giuditta Pasta; Johann Wolfgang von Goethe and Adam Mickiewicz.
 Beethoven, Hummel and Field dedicated compositions to her.
+Field once wrote to his French publishers to recommend Szymanowska's works.
+She studied piano and composition with John Field and was an outstanding student of his.
+Field, who was a strict teacher, once highly praised her talent.
+He played duets with her and recommended her works to publishers to increase her popularity.
 Goethe is rumored to have fallen deeply in love with her.
+She reputedly became the Muse that inspired Goethe's creativity.
+But not everyone was fascinated by her.
+She met Felix Mendelssohn, who was also a musician.
+The young and self-glorifying Mendelssohn was not impressed by her performance, thinking that her beauty outweighed her talent.
 The salon she established in St. Petersburg drew especially prominent crowds, augmenting her status as a court musician.